 To avoid the most delicate stage of growing, buy transplants from a trusted buyer or Gardenuity.
 Plant 18 to 24 inches apart in rows 24 to 36 inches apart.

 When replanting, take careful watch.
 Water thoroughly as the seedlings adjust to their new home.

 How to Grow Broccoli in Containers

 Growing broccoli in containers is a great alternative to garden beds — especially if you don’t have a backyard!
 All you need is a patio, balcony, or fire escape to grow successfully.

 Find a container that you love (and that breathes/drains well) and plant!
 Find our complete guide to container gardening here.

 A single head of broccoli will grow really well in an 8-inch container.
-To grow multiple heads, find larger containers and set about 18 inches apart.
+To grow multiple heads, find larger containers and set them about 18 inches apart.

 Gardenuity container garden kits come with everything you need to grow broccoli in a container garden.